ABuffEr/columnsReview/readme.md

 # Columns Review #

 * Author: Alberto Buffolino.
+* Download [stable version][1]
 * Download [development version][2]

 Columns Review is an add-on to read and copy items in a list column by column.
-It supports lists (see below) with a potentially infinite number of columns, and you can navigate them using keyboard or numpad digits.
+It supports lists with a potentially infinite number of columns, and you can navigate them using keyboard or numpad digits.
 The column headers can be read but not copied, or vice versa.

-## For developers and advanced users ##

-List types supported are:

-* SysListView32;
-* DirectUIHWND (present in 64-bit systems);
-* WindowsForms10.SysListView32.app.0.x (applications that use .NET);
-* Mozilla list (tipically, Thunderbird message list, thread-grouping supported).

-All gestures are associated on and only on supported lists, when these are not empty.
+Additionally, it provides a way to interact with column headers, and can announce "0 elements" when a list is empty.

+See below for more details about supported list.

 ## Key Commands ##